jim79/jim79.github.io/lab-work/robotics-lab-work.md

 - Understanding ROS Topics
     -[ROS topics](https://wiki.ros.org/ROS/Tutorials/UnderstandingTopics) \
     -[video demo](https://youtu.be/rIPmFy_Ax2A?si=WgEjDfC164pchmbd)
+- Create a new package named *lab3_sub_pub* in the src folder of your catkin_ws
+    - The source code (ie, python codes) of subcriber and publisher (mentioned below) are to be created in it
 - Simple Publisher and Subscriber
     -[Simple Publisher and Subscriber](https://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29)\
     -[Examining the Simple Publisher and Subscriber](https://wiki.ros.org/ROS/Tutorials/ExaminingPublisherSubscriber)